 Finally, Dotfiles I Actually Like

 I've never been able to maintain dotfiles.
-Every few years I'd start fresh, copy-paste configs from random GitHub repos, forget what half of it did, and eventually abandon the whole thing when something broke.
-Rinse and repeat for about a decade.
-Setting up a new laptop was something I actively dreaded — hours of Googling "how to export iTerm settings" and hoping I hadn't forgotten anything important.
+Every few years I'd start fresh, copy-paste configs from random GitHub repos, forget what half of it did, and abandon everything when something broke.
+Setting up a new laptop was something I actively dreaded.

 The Commit History Tells the Story